itzz-ankitp/Smart-Parking/readme.md

-# Smart Services Portal
+# Smart Parking

 ## Overview

-The Smart Services Portal is a modern React-based web application designed to provide users with AI assistance, interactive mapping capabilities, and seamless service management.
+The Smart Parking is a modern React-based web application designed to provide users with AI assistance, interactive mapping capabilities, and seamless service management.
 The application features Firebase authentication, a conversational AI chatbot powered by Google's Gemini API, and interactive maps using Leaflet.js.

 ## System Architecture